DHP-stottepakke/pages/pages/dmp_supporting_info/support_01_about_dmp.md

 ### Contributor(s)
 List all person contributing to both the plan and the data management in the project.

-Name is written Given-name Sur-name; Eg. Niels Henrik Abel (eller skal det være invertert???)
+Name is written Given-name Family-name; Eg. Niels Henrik Abel.

 Institutional email addresses as contact email are preferred.